hostingwithdocker/demopythondocker/README.md

 The command above run the image `demopythondocker:latest` under the name `mydemo`.
 It also gives the configurations via the env by place `-e`.
-Finally, It publish the container port to the physical machine's port via `-p`.
+Finally, It publishes the container port to the physical machine's port via `-p`.

 Once the container run up, you can control it by some commands:
 ```bash